Planning Your Trip

 - Yellowstone National Park: Visit America’s first national park, home to Old Faithful Geyser, Fountain Paint Pot, Sulphur Caldron, and 60 different mammals.

 - Glacier National Park: Take a white-knuckle drive up the Going-to-the-Sun Road, stopping for Visitor Center pit stops, hiking, and picnicking.

 - Little Bighorn Battlefield National Monument: The memorial site of the Battle of the Little Bighorn, where the Lakota Sioux and Northern Cheyenne tribes fought to preserve their way of life, is a popular site to visit.

-- Flathead Lake: In the western part of the state sits Flathead Lake, the largest fresh-water lake where you can kayak and enjoy stunning sunset views.
+- Flathead Lake: In the western part of the state sits Flathead Lake, the largest freshwater lake in the continental U.S., west of the Mississippi, where you can kayak and enjoy stunning sunset views.

 - Museum of the Rockies: If you have to spend some time indoors, visit one of the best dinosaur museums in the states, located in Bozeman.

 Montana is quite the meat and potatoes type of destination; however, you’ll find that other fare is available as well.
 Huckleberries, blackberries, and other fruits grow wild and can be picked and eaten right off the bushes while hiking (be cautious of bears as you do).
 Bison, deer, and elk meat, as well as trout and bass, are also commonly available should you want to try something more locally derived.
 And, if you want something to write home about, check out Rocky Mountain Oysters (fried bull testicles).